soasada/kotlin-coroutines-webflux-security/README.md

 ## 3. Security

-Spring Security is all about filters added to a [ServerWebExchange](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/web/server/ServerWebExchange.java) (an exchange it's commonly known as an object that holds request and response, this concept exists in other places like undertow web server).
+Spring Security Webflux (like his brother Servlet version) is all about filters, added to a [ServerWebExchange](https://github.com/spring-projects/spring-framework/blob/master/spring-web/src/main/java/org/springframework/web/server/ServerWebExchange.java) (an exchange it's commonly known as an object that holds request and response, this concept exists in other places like undertow web server).
-The Spring Security Webflux version follows the same path as the servlet version.
+We can configure the filter chain as we need.
 The filter chain for Spring Security Webflux has the following path:

      +------------------------+
      |                        |